Bhdzhdz/intelligent_robotics_course_project/experiments/source.md

 We are expecting that the Roomba to move forward without deviation for each distance.
 The error should be around 5%.

+# Motors2

+## Rotate wheel motors test

+### Goal

+Test the motors of the Roomba, and see if they are working properly for rotating tasks.
+This is necessary to command and track movement.

+### Setup

+We will make the Roomba rotate different degrees, and for each of them measure the error.

+The Roomba will rotate for the following degrees: 45, 90, 180.

+We will repeat the experiment three times for each degree and calculate the mean of the three measurements to calculate the error.

+### Expected Results

+We are expecting that the Roomba to rotate without deviation for each degree.
+The error should be around 5%.